- Are Belong modems locked?

 Optus modems are not locked, but they may not work with other providers.
 It’s better to check with your new service provider to assist you further.

-The modems Huawei provide are not locked to their network.
+The modems Huawei provides are not locked to their network.
 However, some of their supplied modems for their NBN plans are encrypted for security.
 Making and receiving phone calls using their modem may not be available to other networks.

 Using a provider-supplied modem allows them to provide support for connecting and troubleshooting your equipment.
 Otherwise, the support and services they can give you may be limited.
 Nevertheless, you can find the settings to manually configure your modem in your respective network’s technical settings.